iitggithub/ezshare_cpap/README.md

 The script doesn't store any WiFi credentials in the script itself.
 Instead, it will store them in your Login Keychain.
 When you first run the script, it will prompt you for the WiFi SSID and Password for both the Ez Share SD card, and your home WiFi network.
 Once these details are saved in your Keychain, you don't have to enter them again.

+The script will automatically update itself when new features are added so you don't have to.

 # Installation Pre-requisites

 - A mac.
 Because the script only works on a mac